andr-ew/ndls/README.md

 slew option for most controls (lua-side)
 - allows for smooth changes between slices/presets
-- I'm dubious of adding more complexity to the main UI & I'm not sure how helpful it would be as a params system config, but might still be worth it
+- I'm dubious of adding more complexity to the main UI & I'm not sure how helpful it would be as a params menu config, but might still be worth it

 ## future maybe